Omnibus Crime Control and Safe Streets Act of 1968: Grants

 The LEAA, which was superseded by the Office of Justice Programs, provided federal grant funding for criminology and criminal justice research, much of which focused on social aspects of crime.
 Research grants were also provided to develop alternative sanctions for punishment of young offenders.
 Block grants were provided to the states, with $100 million in funding.
 Within that amount, $50 million was earmarked for assistance to local law enforcement agencies, which included funds to deal with riot control and organized crime.

 Handguns

 The Omnibus Crime Bill also prohibited interstate trade in handguns and increased the minimum age to 21 for buying handguns.
 This legislation was soon followed by the Gun Control Act of 1968, which set forth additional gun control restrictions.

+On May 10, 2023, Senior District Judge Robert E. Payne of the Eastern District of Virginia declared the minimum age for handgun purchases to be unconstitutional.

+On December 1, 2023, District Judge Thomas Kleeh of the Northern District of West Virginia also declared the minimum age requirement unconstitutional.

 Wiretaps

 The wiretapping section of the bill was passed in part as a response to the U.S. Supreme Court decisions Berger v.
 New York, 388 U.S. 41 (1967) and Katz v.
 United States, 389 U.S. 347 (1967), which both limited the power of the government to obtain information from citizens without their consent, based on the protections under the Fourth Amendment to the U.S. Constitution.
 In the Katz decision, the Court "extended the Fourth Amendment protection from unreasonable search and seizure to protect individuals with a 'reasonable expectation of privacy.'"

 Section 2511(3) of the Crime Control Bill specifies that nothing in the act or the Federal Communications Act of 1934 shall limit the constitutional power of the President "to take such measures as he deems necessary":